 There are endless uses for the clove hitch and it is one of the most valuable knots in your outdoor tool kit.
-We only recommend tying a clove hitch around rounded objects.
-Even blunted corners can give your clove hitch some room to move and this can work your hitch loose over time.
-Clove hitches may also come loose if they are repeatedly loaded and unloaded -- such as a docked boat bouncing in the wind -- and the rope may work itself through the hitch over time.
+We only recommend tying a clove hitch around rounded objects, as even blunted corners can give your clove hitch some room to move and this can work your hitch loose over time.
+Clove hitches may also come loose if they are repeatedly loaded and unloaded — such as a docked boat bouncing in the wind — and the rope may work itself through the hitch over time.

-If you're leaving your clove hitch in place for a long time or loading it up with something important like your body weight, backing up your knot is never a bad idea.
-Chances are, your clove hitch won't ever slip, but a simple figure-eight knot on a bite of rope at the slack end of the clove hitch prevents the rope from sliding through.
+If you're leaving your clove hitch in place for a long time or loading it up with something important like your body weight, it's a good idea to back up the knot.
+Chances are, your clove hitch won't ever slip, a couple of quick half-hitches,

 - The best leg gaiters for exploring the snowy outdoors this winter